Tomev/qcflow/docs/source/deep-learning/index.rst

                         <img src="../_static/images/logos/fastai-logo.png" alt="fast.ai Logo"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with the FastAI library and see example code.
+                        Learn about QCFlow's native integration with the FastAI library and see example code.
                     </p>
                 </a>
             </div>